pxqr/intset/README.md

   buddy block appears, we join the buddy blocks into one.
 And so forth.

 That is, we just get a structure that dynamically choose the optimal representation depending on _density_ of set.
-Moreover this lead to huge space savings:
+Moreover in best case this lead to huge space savings:

 ``` haskell